 Incomplete, incomplete and partial public officials: what are the differences?

-Verified 14 December 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 14 December 2023 - Directorate for Legal and Administrative Information (Prime Minister)

 As a public official, you can work full-time or non-full-time (or incomplete) and work full-time or part-time.
-We're going through these concepts.
+We present you with the information you need to know.

 Full-time or non-full-time employment

-A full-time job is a job in which the working time corresponds to the legal working time, i.e. 35 hours per week (or 1 607 hours per year).
+One full-time employment is a job in which the duration of work corresponds to the legal working time, i.e. 35 hours per week (or 1 607 hours per year).

-A non-full-time (or incomplete) job is a job created for a working time shorter than the legal working time.
+One non-full-time employment (or incomplete) is a job created for a period of work less than the legal working time.

 Non-full-time employment in the territorial and hospital public service (FPT and FPH) and incomplete employment in the state public service (EPF).

-Unlike part-time work, it is not therefore the staff member who chooses non-full-time work; it is a characteristic of the job that is imposed on the staff member.
+Unlike part-time, it is therefore not the staff member who chooses the non-full time, it is a characteristic of employment who is binding on the agent.

 The working hours of a non-full or incomplete job may be changed only by the administration.

-In some administrations, the working time in effect full-time may be less than 35 hours per week.
+Namely: in some administrations, the working time in force full-time may be less than 35 hours per week.

 Depending on the public service, non-full-time jobs may be filled by public servants or contractors.